205g0/notebook-free-notebook/README.md

 To skip my click-baity marketing fluff scroll down to Quick Setup!

+tl;dr never touch notebooks/.ipynb files afgain, use VS Code + the Jupyter kernel + .py scripts in the percent format and move on

 ![Batman hits Robin meme](https://i.imgflip.com/4pceg8.jpg)

 _Disclaimer: If you think there is nothing wrong with notebooks (.ipynb files) or a data scientist who never coded professionally in teams before this post might not be for you._